Essential apps for mums

 Best app for making mum friends: Mush (Free, available on iOS and Google Play)

-Motherhood is tricky enough without the stress of having to find a friendship circle you can talk about explosive breastfeeding poos with.
-If you haven't coordinated having a baby at the same time as your besties, it can get isolating real fast, and the loneliness in those early days can feel crippling.
+Motherhood is tricky enough without the stress of having to find a friendship circle you can talk to about explosive nappy disasters.
+If you haven't coordinated having a baby at the same time as your besties, it can get isolating, and the loneliness in those early days can feel crippling.
 You can try the old-fashioned way of meeting new-mum friends - picking them up at the local playground or soft play zone - or you can download Mush, which connects you to thousands of local mums who have kids who are the same age, so you can organise meet-ups and message one another.
 It's also a forum where you can ask all of those agonising questions about motherhood - like whether to do purees or baby-led weaning, which local places are kid-friendly and how to get your baby to ditch the dummy.

 Best app for health checks: Maven Clinic (Free, available on iOS and Google Play)